Leachim (Robot)

 Leachim was an early example of Diphone synthetic speech and demonstrated how voice branching could be done quickly via computer discs to create understandable speech (i.e. verbal output).
 This method combined phonemes, words, and sentences to form verbal responsive messages when prompted by the computer.
 The device received attention on a world-wide basis because hundreds of articles were written about it.

 History

 The device was developed by Michael J. Freeman and installed in robot form in a New York City School in a Fourth grade class, as a teacher's assistant.
 The computer had biographical information of those students whom it was programmed to teach in addition to curriculum data.
 Leachim could teach a number of students simultaneously through the use of headsets.

+Leachim remained active for three years from 1972 to 1975.